 Depending on the presenting problem, an early feeding history for young children can provide a good explanation of both what is happening now, and helps consider suitable approaches to dietary management going forward.
 The infant feeding assessment takes a closer look at feeding behaviours, experiences or difficulties a specific stages of their early feeding development.
 If there are gaps in an infants experiential learning and/or feeding practices due to adverse experience or illness, this can be very helpful to identify.
 In many instances, it is essential to understand what feeding learning has been missed.

-During the assessment appointment, measurements of growth are usually taken; weight, height, head circumference, and where helpful, waist circumference and calculation of body mass index (or % weight for height).
+Measurements of growth are usually taken; weight, height, head circumference, and where helpful, waist circumference and calculation of body mass index (or % weight for height).
 I use UK-WHO 1990 growth charts, which provide a comparison with infants and children of the same age and sex; and a way to monitor growth over time for each child.
 Used as a record of wellbeing and development in infants and young children, this growth time-line can be a helpful way of understanding what impact dietary changes or symptoms are having on growth, particularly where growth faltering in infancy is present.
 Some young people may have concerns about the growth being measured, and this is always taken into consideration.

 Assessing nutritional intake and individual needs